TheRogueArchivist/DRML/Entries/Copy-X/Copy-X.md

 #### "System":
 Directory for dummy files used by most professional discs so far, as well as some light[^Kenny] discs.

-#### "ZDAT":
+#### "ZDAT"/"ZDATA":
-Directory for dummy files used by some, but not all light discs, and one known professional[^Petterson] disc so far.
+ZDAT is the directory for dummy files used by some, but not all light discs, and one known professional[^Petterson] disc so far.
 One calls it zdata[^108150], at least one uses System instead.
 Further variance likely.

 ### File Names:

 Note: file names are not case sensitive, and vary from disc to disc.

 #### "gov_*.x64":
 Dummy file associated with professional.
 Names include gov_io.x64, gov_05.x64, and mov_io.x64.